SylphxAI/solid-ink/ARCHITECTURE.md

 ## Conclusion

-Solid-Ink demonstrates that fine-grained reactivity can significantly improve terminal UI performance by eliminating virtual DOM overhead and reconciliation.
+Solid-TUI demonstrates that fine-grained reactivity can significantly improve terminal UI performance by eliminating virtual DOM overhead and reconciliation.
 The architecture is simple, leveraging SolidJS's compiler-based reactivity and Yoga's battle-tested layout engine.